YasPHP/recursion/README.md

 - The Fibonnaci Sequence: The Fibonacci sequence is a set of numbers that starts with a one or a zero, followed by a one, and proceeds based on the rule that each number (called a Fibonacci number) is equal to the sum of the preceding two numbers.

+- Triangular Sequence: A triangular number or triangle number counts objects arranged in an equilateral triangle.
+The nth triangular number is the number of dots in the triangular arrangement with n dots on a side, and is equal to the sum of the n natural numbers from 1 to n.

 diagram: https://www.researchgate.net/profile/Craig_Knoblock/publication/2453845/figure/fig2/AS:669526123347968@1536638875023/State-Space-for-the-Three-Disk-Tower-of-Hanoi-Puzzle.png